tnebooks/10th-science/question_v2/science/1-mark-questions/internodal-elongation-in-rice-was-caused-by.md

 ---
-choices: []
+choices:
+  - Auxin
+  - Cytokinin
+  - Abscisic acid
 answers:
-  - TBD
+  - Gibberellin
 ---

-Internodal elongation in rice was caused by----?
+Internodal elongation in rice was caused by ----?